-On behalf of Global Data Sciences Inc. I want to welcome you to our Blog which will be available soon.
+On behalf of Global Data Sciences Inc., I want to welcome you to our Blog.
 This is not only an exciting time for GDS but fantastic opportunity to share our passion for Industry, Manufacturing, and the challenges facing the new evolution of the information age with others such as yourselves.
 In the coming weeks we will explore such topics as Industry 4.0, Smart manufacturing, and yes the Internet of things.
 All great terms but…..

 Michael T, Mantzke